 - In a large pot add the ginger, cloves, cinnamon stick, rice (if adding) and water.

-- Remove the pot from the stove and allow to cool (if you are using granulated sugar stir it in now) and add the lime juice.
+- Remove the pot from the stove and let it cool (if you are using granulated sugar, stir it in now) and add the lime juice.

 - Cover the pot and either store in a cool place or refrigerate for at least several hours or up to a week (the longer you leave it to rest the stronger it will taste).